It’s All Over, Fat Man! is a blog about the Denver Broncos featuring writing by TJ Johnson, Emmett Smith, Ted Bartlett, and Douglas Lee.

 Doug is IAOFM's resident newsman and

 grammar police editor.
 As a nine-year-old Islanders and Mets fan, he flipped on the tube and found a football game featuring a team wearing blue helmets and orange jerseys (same colors as his other teams).
 Turned out to be the Drive, as Elway took the boys 98 yards to pay dirt, and the rest isn’t really all that interesting.
 Doug spent countless hours thinking about how to get NFL Sunday Ticket in NYC before finally achieving that lofty dream last year.
-Despite having been a face painter, Doug is actually married and lives in Brooklyn with his wife.
+Despite having been a face painter, Doug is actually married and lives in Brooklyn with his wife and son.

 Doug has seniority over Ted by two weeks, as Ted became a Broncos fan during Super Bowl XXI.
 It was an act of defiance against his father, who incessantly told Ted and his brother Chris to shut up so he could cheer on the Giants.
 The old man later became a Packers fan, and then a Browns fan (he adopts new teams when he moves), and is still irritated that his two eldest sons have stuck with the Broncos all these years, despite never living anywhere near Colorado.
 Directly following Super Bowl XXXII, he wouldn't take Ted's call, and that was a very satisfying moment in a young man's life.
 If he seems to go missing for stretches, chances are he's playing golf with his fraternity brothers, and other random degenerates.
 Ted smirks a lot, whether anybody can see it or not, and proudly overuses parentheses and commas.
 He's also known to make many obscure pop culture references, while often announcing new rules and naming conventions as he goes, as if he's Bill Maher or something.
 If you disagree with him, it is most likely because you're wrong.